tonimelisma/Relay-Android/PRD.md

 **Objective:** Smart incremental ingest from providers gated by permissions.

 **Requirements:**
-- Implement ingest that performs an initial full scan per kind (when no prior items exist), then incrementally queries new items with `timestamp > MAX(timestamp) WHERE kind = ?`
+- Implement ingest that performs an initial full scan per kind (when no prior items exist), then incrementally queries new items by provider id per kind
-- Run ingest automatically on app start (if permissions are granted) and via a button; both centered in `MainViewModel`
+- Run ingest automatically on app start (if permissions are granted); centralized in `MainViewModel`
 - Receivers trigger ingest on new events so UI updates promptly from Room
-- Add content observers on `content://sms` and `content://mms` to react to provider changes
+- Add content observers on `content://sms` and `content://mms` (and best-effort RCS provider) to react to provider changes while app is foregrounded
-- Add lifecycle-aware periodic polling (every ~10s while app is in foreground)
+- Remove foreground periodic polling (10s loop) and remove manual scan button
+- Add background periodic sync using WorkManager approximately every 15 minutes to catch missed broadcasts and all RCS
+- Schedule the periodic sync on app start and after device boot via a `BootReceiver`
 - Gate UI: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are not granted, show only an explanation + permission request button.
 If granted, show the Scan button and unified message list

 **Deliverable:**